 The Initial Estimate

 Your claims representative will prepare an initial repair estimate so the repairs can begin.
 Your claims rep also can help you understand your choices to repair your vehicle.
-You have a choice in how you want your vehicle repaired: You can choose our concierge level of claims service, a repair shop in our network or your own repair shop.
+You have a choice in how you want your vehicle repaired: You can choose one of our Service Centers, a repair shop in our network or your own repair shop.

 The Supplemental Estimate